JamiLu/RME/README.md

   - fetch().put()...
   - fetch().delete()....
   - fetch().do(custom).then(success).then(response).catch(error)
-  > Side note, fetch having to **then** is just how it works, dont believe check fetch manual.
+  > Side note, fetch having two **then** is just how it works, dont believe check fetch manual.
 * Elem
   - constructor(type|html) **If type is string creates a new JavaScript element of that type _OR_ If type is JavaScript html object then only wraps that object inside of this Elem object**
   - wrap(html) **Returns wrapped html object (Elem instance)**